New vs Pre-owned: Which One Actually Saves You More?

 Hey there!
 I’ll admit it right upfront—I’m a total car buff.
 Testing out the latest models and digging into all the tech is my happy place.
 That said, I know buying a car is a HUGE deal, and deciding between a brand-new ride or a certified pre-owned (CPO) vehicle can feel overwhelming.
 I’ve been down this road a few times, so grab your favorite coffee, and let’s chat about it.

-Before diving into the comparison, it’s important to understand what makes a vehicle certified pre-owned.
+Before diving into the comparison, it’s important to understand what actually makes a vehicle certified pre-owned.

 Definition of CPO